vitejs/vite/docs/guide/api-plugin.md

   The hook can choose to:

-  - Filter and narrow down the affected mdoule list so that the HMR is more accurate.
+  - Filter and narrow down the affected module list so that the HMR is more accurate.

   - Return an empty array and perform complete custom HRM handling by sending custom events to the client: